The weak Ramsey property and extreme amenability

 \begin{proof} The second part follows from our general theory.
 The first part is a reformulation of \cite[Theorem~3.6]{Kwiatkowska}.
 Namely, let $\LTa'$ be the modified version of the category $\LTa$ where the predetermined splitting degree $\dspl$ may be strictly greater (but still from $M$) than the actual splitting degree $\spl$.
 The $\LTa'$-arrows preserve the relations $R_m$, $m \in M$, that encode $\dspl$, so it is the predetermined splitting degree rather than the actual one that is being preserved.
 Nevertheless, $\LTa \subs \LTa'$ is a full cofinal subcategory since we may simply add the missing immediate successors to any non-terminal node $s$ such that $\spl(s) < \dspl(s)$.
 Hence, $\LTa$ has the Ramsey property if and only if $\LTa'$ has the Ramsey property.

-\cite[Theorem~3.6]{Kwiatkowska} really states that a certain category $\mathcal{T}_P^*$ has the Ramsey property.
+The statement of \cite[Theorem~3.6]{Kwiatkowska} is that a certain category $\mathcal{T}_P^*$ has the Ramsey property.
 We argue that $\LTa'$ is equivalent to $\mathcal{T}_P^*$ for $P = M + 1$.
-The objects of $\mathcal{T}_P^*$ are finite trees, but the unordered graph-theoretic tree structure is encoded by a quaternary relation $D(a, b, c, d)$ holding if the finite paths from $a$ to $b$ and from $c$ to $d$ do not intersect, and the tree order is encoded by a ternary relation $C(a, b, c)$ defined by $D(a, b, c, r)$ where $r$ is a fixed root. \cite[Proposition~3.3]{Kwiatkowska} shows that a map between trees preserves the relations $C$ and $D$ if and only if it preserves the tree order and meets.
+The objects of $\mathcal{T}_P^*$ are finite trees, but the unordered graph-theoretic tree structure is encoded by a quaternary relation $D(a, b, c, d)$ holding if the finite paths from $a$ to $b$ and from $c$ to $d$ do not intersect, and the tree order is encoded by a ternary relation $C(a, b, c)$ defined by $D(a, b, c, r)$ where $r$ is a fixed root.
+By \cite[Proposition~3.3]{Kwiatkowska}, a map between trees preserves the relations $C$ and $D$ if and only if it preserves the tree order and meets.